Edouard Bertholet

 Edouard Bertholet (1883–1965), known as Sar Alkmaion, was the Grand Master of the Ordre Martiniste et Synarchique (OM&S) from 1953 to 1965.
 He was preceded by Victor Blanchard, founder of the Order, who was the Grand Master from 1921 till his death in 1965.

-A Swiss doctor and a great scholar of Tradition, Bertholet was able to harmonise scientific research with his spiritual interests throughout his life.

 Biography

-Born in Switzerland at Rougemont, in the district of Vaud on June 8, 1883, under the double sign of Gemini, Edouard never ceased duplicating, indeed multiplying his life and talents: medical doctor, writer, musician, esotericist.
-A universal man like those conceived by the Renaissance, and whose quiet generosity and radiant goodness could not be hidden by his sparkling spirit.
+Edouard was born in Switzerland at Rougemont, in the district of Vaud, on June 8, 1883, He worked as a medical doctor, writer, musician, and esotericist.

 When he left the University of Lausanne, holding his medical titles, he seemed to be the son of an era that Tame and Renan oriented towards: a skeptical positiveness, and he saw the sciences as the only concrete answer to human problems.
 This view was quickly confirmed by the problems around him.
 Confronted with the drama of alcoholism, he started an anti-alcoholic campaign that he pursued to the end of his life.
-He promised never again to taste the good wine and he rigorously kept his word, which tells us about the man: capable of paying with his self and of completely engaging himself within his research.
+He promised never again to taste wine.

-A few years later, Auguste Forel, doctor and world renowned naturalist revealed the keys of hypnotism to him.
-He soon substituted it with magnetism, a softer technique, better tolerated by the sick.
+A few years later, Auguste Forel taught him about hypnotism.
+He soon substituted it with magnetism a softer technique, better tolerated by the sick.
 The method was not original.
 A century earlier, Mesmer tried to codify a medical magnetism which started a school, and, a convention on magnetism was held in Paris in 1889, four years before Hector Durville formed his school of magnetism.
 But it still had to be officialised and regulated and that is to what Edouard Bertholet dedicated himself.

 Using photographic plates, he engaged first in the detection of the luminescent rays emitted by one’s hands.
-This way he proved the existence of the fluid defined by the Sages and ancient Alchemists as a quintessence of human energies.
 He then experimented with its effects on plants, seeds of nuts, watercress and especially marrow (squash), two pots of which he isolated and watered in the same manner.

-Every day, morning and evening, he magnetised one of these “guinea pigs”, always the same one.
+Every day, morning and evening, he magnetised one of these marrows, always the same one.
 At the end of two months, this one was taller, thicker and more vital than its counterpart.
 The doctor then reversed the magnetism.
 Leaving the treated plant, he started control on the other pot, which, two weeks later had already surpassed the first one, and which, having finished flowering at the end of a month, saw its flowers surpass its competitor’s by 6 centimetres.